 DKIM and SPF

 DKIM (Domain Keys Identified Email) and SPF (Sender Policy Framework) authentication can help verify that email comes from a trusted sender.
 DKIM is a validation system that detects email spoofing.
-It provides a way for your mail server to check whether a domain's administrators authorized email from a domain.
+It allows your mail server to check whether a domain's administrators authorized email from a domain.
 The email includes a digital signature that your mail server uses to verify the sender's public key in their DNS record.

 SPF uses DNS records to prevent email spoofing.
-If an email message uses fake sender addresses, SPF uses the DNS record for the sender's domain to detect the modification in the email's header.
+If an email message uses falsified sender addresses, SPF uses the DNS record for the sender's domain to detect the modification in the email's header.

 For more information, read our Email Authentication documentation.